I bet that many of your product descriptions are terrible.

 What is a feature-benefit selling and how to apply it to your product description.

-So many marketers and copywriters will tell you that the key to good writing is to talk about benefits, not features.
+Any good copywriter will tell you that the key to good writing is to talk about benefits, not features.

 Why not both?
 Why limit yourself to just the benefits or features?